Interstate 70 in Missouri

 Interstate 70 (I-70) in the US state of Missouri is generally parallel to the Missouri River.
-This section of the transcontinental Interstate begins at the Kansas state line on the Intercity Viaduct, running concurrently with US Route 24 (US 24), US 40, and US 169, and the east end is on the Stan Musial Veterans Memorial Bridge in St. Louis.
+This section of the transcontinental interstate stretches from the Kansas state line on the Lewis and Clark Viaduct, running concurrently with U.S. Route 24 (US 24), US 40 and US 169, to the east end on the Stan Musial Veterans Memorial Bridge in St. Louis.

 Route description

-Crossing into Missouri on the Intercity Viaduct, I-70 immediately encounters the Downtown Loop, also called the Alphabet Loop, a small but complex loop of freeways with all of its exits having the number 2 and a letter suffix that uses the entire alphabet (except I, O, and Z).
+Crossing into Missouri from Kansas, I-70 immediately encounters the Downtown Loop, also called the Alphabet Loop, a small but complex loop of freeways with all of its exits having the number 2 and a letter suffix that uses the entire alphabet (except I and O).
 I-70 runs concurrently with I-35 once it enters into the Loop.
 Both Interstates maintain the concurrency until they approach the northeastern corner of the loop.
 Back at the northwest corner, US 169 splits off to the north, leaving four routes concurrent with each other.
 There is a large interchange with Route 9 in the loop's northeastern corner.
 At that corner, I-29 ends, and US 71 joins.

 Once it leaves I-35, I-70 turns south, with interchanges to more roads.
 At the southeastern corner, I-70, US 40, US 24, and US 71 all exit the loop.
 I-70, US 40, and US 24 split off to the east, and US 71 continues south.
 I-670 ends at the alignment.
 Not long after they usurp that alignment, I-70/US 40/US 24 turn southeast.
 US 40 departs from I-70 at exit 7A.
 I-70 and US 24 then interchanges with I-435, the beltway around the Kansas City metropolitan area.
 US 24 departs from I-70 exit 8B and heads north following I-435.

-While passing through Kansas City, I-70 is known as the George Brett Super Highway, named after former Kansas City Royals third baseman and Baseball Hall of Fame member George Brett.
-The Truman Sports Complex, which houses the Royals's and Chiefs's stadiums, is located adjacent to the I-70/I-435 interchange.
+While passing through Kansas City, I-70 is known as the George Brett Super Highway, named after George Brett, the Kansas City Royals’ all-time hits, home runs and runs batted in (RBI) leader, former third baseman and first baseman, and National Baseball Hall of Fame inductee.
+The Truman Sports Complex, which is named after Harry Truman, houses the Royals' and Kansas City Chiefs' stadiums and is located adjacent to the I-70/I-435 interchange.

-East of I-435, I-70 continues east through Independence, passing a busy cloverleaf interchange at I-470.
+East of I-435, I-70 continues east through Independence, the Kansas City Metro Area's largest suburb by both population and area on the Missouri side, passing a busy cloverleaf interchange at I-470.
 The highway then continues with six lanes to the rapidly growing suburb of Blue Springs, where the roadway narrows to four lanes (two each direction) at Route 7.
 I-70 remains at this width until just west of the intersection with I-64/US 40/US 61 in Wentzville, over 170 mi away.